 - C.2 The Audit & Risk Committee is responsible for approving the authority's risk management policy statement and strategy and for reviewing the effectiveness of risk management.
-The Corporate Director Finance and Resources is responsible for ensuring that proper insurance exists where appropriate. - C.3 The Corporate Director Finance and Resources is responsible for preparing the authority's risk management policy statement, for promoting it throughout the authority and for advising the Cabinet on proper insurance cover where appropriate.
+The Director of Finance is responsible for ensuring that proper insurance exists where appropriate. - C.3 The Director of Finance is responsible for preparing the authority's risk management policy statement, for promoting it throughout the authority and for advising the Cabinet on proper insurance cover where appropriate.